By CHRISTOPHER TITMUSS - July 24, 2017

 To our beloved academics.
 We listen to the lovely talks.
 We listened to very beautiful meetings in the hall here.

-I spoked with Ajahn Buddhadasa.
+I spoke with Ajahn Buddhadasa.
 I had this conversation with him that I am going to quote in a moment or two.
 In speaking with him, there is little danger for the academics, school teachers, professors and translator and all those who work with students.

 The danger is that the mind knows a lot but practice and experience is less.
 It is the problem with the university life.
 We can know much in our head but in the deep of our being, we don’t know.

 If you speak about sustainability, that would be valuable and important.
 What ways are we contributing to sustainability?